casebeer/topic-timeline/README.md

 This timeline shows representative New York Times stories for a chosen keyword using data from the New York Times' Article Search API.

-Topic Timeline requries AngularJS and TimelineJS.
+Topic Timeline is an AngularJS directive that can be embedded as a widget or used as part of a larger Angular app.
+It was created for the New York Times' [TimesOpen Hack Day 2013][hackday2013].

+## Dependencies
+You'll need
+[AngularJS][AngularJS] and [TimelineJS][TimelineJS].

 ## Demo